DUI Defense

 Marietta DUI Lawyer

-Because you have limited time to contest your suspended license and the seriousness of DUI charges in Georgia, you should call an attorney as soon as you receive notice of your charge.
+Because you have limited time to contest your suspended license and the seriousness of DUI charges in Georgia, you should call a DUI attorney in Marietta as soon as you receive notice of your criminal charge.

-A former prosecutor and lifelong advocate for justice, Kim Frye has years of experience defending Cobb County residents against DUI charges.
-If you or someone you know has been charged with a DUI, contact our office at Frye Law Group today to begin your defense.
+A former prosecutor and lifelong advocate for justice, Kim Frye has years of experience defending Marietta residents against DUI charges.
+If you or someone you know has been charged with a DUI, contact our law office at Frye Law Group today to begin your defense.

-Are you facing a DUI charge in Georgia?
-Call Frye Law Group today at (770) 637-4555 or contact us online to schedule a meeting with our DUI defense attorney in Marietta!
+Are you facing a DUI charge in Cobb County, Georgia?
+Call Frye Law Group today at (770) 273-9038 or contact us online to schedule a meeting with our Marietta DUI attorney!

 DUI stands for “driving under the influence,” and that influence includes alcohol, drugs, or any other unknown substance.
 It’s important to remember that even marijuana is included on this list of DUI substances.
 You can get a DUI conviction even if you have a prescription but are impaired because of it.

-If you get pulled over while driving under the influence in Cobb County, Georgia, and an officer asks you to take a breathalyzer test, say, “no, thank you.”
+If you get pulled over while driving under the influence in Marietta, Georgia, and an officer asks you to take a breathalyzer test, say, “no, thank you.”
 If you are asked to do roadside field tests, you can also say no without impacting your license.

 Georgia is an implied consent state, which means you are consenting to a state test by getting a license.
 You can still refuse the state test.
 We suggest you do so.
 It may still result in arrest or even a search warrant for your blood.
 Implied consent in Georgia has been challenged strongly in the last few years.
 As a Georgia case goes up to the US Supreme Court, you can only protect your rights by saying “no.”